thelfer/mfem-mgis/_sources/installation_guide/installation_guide.rst.txt

 Troubleshooting
 ^^^^^^^^^^^^^^^

-If you encounter ``Spack`` errors due to missing packages, consider the following possibilities:
+If you encounter ``Spack`` errors due to missing packages, consider the following two possibilities:

-Two possibilities:

-- Check if the package is already installed on Topaze by running:**
+- Check if the package is already installed on Topaze by running:

 .. code-block:: bash